 - Library Services

 - Events and Training

 - About Us

 Through the Law Library of Victoria, all Victorian legal practitioners can log in to access an enormous digital library with highlights curated by librarians.
 Victorian judges enjoy tailored services and access to extensive resources.
 Victorian barristers have easy access to a wide range of resources on a dedicated portal.

 Sir Redmond Barry established the Library of the Supreme Court of Victoria in 1853 to provide world-class provision of legal resources for the legal profession of Victoria.
-Since then the legal profession in Victoria has funded a library to enhance the administration of justice.
+Since then, this library has continuously been funded by the profession to enhance the administration of justice in Victoria.

-In 2012 an agreement was signed to consolidate law library services in Victoria as the Law Library of Victoria, serving judges, VCAT members and legal practitioners.
+In 2012 an agreement was signed to consolidate multiple existing law library services as the Law Library of Victoria, serving members of the judiciary and VCAT, and legal practitioners.

 The Law Library of Victoria – “an historic opportunity to prepare all Victorian judges and lawyers for the future”

 “What a triumph!
 This is such an important step towards realising the vision for the Law Library of Victoria.
 Warmest congratulations to all of those who have helped to make it happen.”